anuragji/DefaultSort/README.md

 ###### Thanks

-Thanks to @patrickmj from the Omeka Dev Team for the basic filter implementation.
+Thanks to @patrickmj from the Omeka Dev Team, for the basic filter implementation.